 Equally important to educating industry is ensuring that the RHFAC Professionals conducting RHFAC ratings are properly trained and accredited.
 It’s crucial that these individuals understand both the applicable code and the elements that create meaningful access for the disability community and seniors.

-Pre-requisite qualifications for the course include a diploma in architecture, engineering, or urban planning, or a minimum of five years’ experience related to accessibility in building environments.
+Pre-requisite qualifications for the course include a diploma or degree in architecture, engineering, or urban planning, or a minimum of five years’ experience related to accessibility in building environments.
 RHFAC is an additional tool for industry experts to use, and complementary to other accessibility assessments.

 Fact #7: Notable organizations have been RHF Accessibility Certified.